targetteal/o2-pt/rule-book.md

 # Rights

-When taking part of an Organic Organization, circle members have two basic rights.
+When taking part of an **Organic Organization**, circle members have two basic rights.

 ## No implicit expectations